11 Ways to Deal With a Critical Mother

 I have a number of suggestions for you and I hope that you find at least one or two helpful.

 1. Please try to focus on the respect and support that you get from your father.

 3. Keep in mind always that your mother clearly has issues of her own.
 This does NOT mean that she doesn't love you.
-It may mean, instead, that she doesn't know how to express love.
+It may mean, instead, that she doesn't know how to express her love.

 4. When your mother criticizes you try very hard to remind yourself that this says more about her than about you.
-Perhaps, she dislikes herself.
+Perhaps she dislikes herself.

 6. Begin to learn to appreciate yourself.
 Make a list of your strengths and positive qualities.
 Also, give yourself permission to make mistakes.
 This is part of the human experience.
 We all need to forgive ourselves for our mistakes and get back into the game of life.
 Disappointment is okay but tearing yourself down is not.

 7. Begin to practice tuning out your mother's harsh critiques without letting her know that you are doing this.
-Develop a mantra that you repeat in your head like "My mother is way too critical."
+Develop a mantra that you repeat in your head like, "My mother is way too critical."
 Perhaps after you have done this for a bit you will not get as upset when she criticizes you.

-9. Perhaps you can borrow your friend's mothers or other female role models.
+9. Perhaps you can "borrow" your friend's mothers or other female role models.
 Clearly, it would be helpful to have other supportive women in your life.
 Also, set up a social support network around yourself which can include friends, teachers, etc.

 10. Promise yourself that you will not become critical toward others the way your mother has been toward you.
 Work on being compassionate and supportive toward others.
 This will not only make you and those around you feel good but what goes around comes around.
 You may begin to experience the same sort of compassion from others.
-Keep an eye on your anxiety and mood.
-If you ever feel overwhelmed
+Keep an eye on your anxiety and mood if you ever feel overwhelmed.

 Good luck and please get back to me.